 Our Essential Guide to Diet and Physical Activity also has information and advice on how to exercise safely after a stem cell transplant.

 If your medical team agrees, you should be able to try a few very simple exercises in your hospital bed.
 If your hospital has a physiotherapist, they can give you some suitable exercises and stretches.
 As your recovery continues, your physio will work with you to increase your physical activity and progress your exercise programme.

-Physical activity can include exercises as part of a home or gym programme, playing organised sport, or if it’s simply doing tasks around the house.
+Physical activity can include exercises as part of a home or gym programme, playing organised sport or simply doing tasks around the house or garden.
 You don’t have to join a gym or an exercise class if you don’t want to.
-It’s best to build things into your everyday routine.
+It’s best to build physical activity into your everyday routine.
 It’s often easier to stick to something you enjoy, that doesn’t need much effort or planning.

 Aerobic – Anything that increases your heart and breathing rate.
 You could try walking, jogging, cycling, dancing or a team sport.